 Students at all Colleges attend lectures organised by the Faculty of Mathematics as a whole, but they attend supervisions (small classes of one or two students) arranged within their own College.
 At Caius, we are fortunate to have a very strong teaching team in Mathematics, which means that students in their first two years will usually be taught by Fellows of the College.
 We aim to admit about ten undergraduates in Maths each year, and the friendly and informal atmosphere in supervisions helps students to get to know each other and their supervisors, reinforcing the sense of a supportive mathematical community.
 Caius also runs a short preliminary course in Mathematics to help new students adjust to study at Cambridge; this has proved to be both popular and successful.

-We encourage candidates sitting A-levels to take double Mathematics at school if possible.[*] Candidates in other exam systems are welcomed, and should study as much advanced Mathematics as their systems allow.
-Some general guidelines on entrance requirements are provided at the University's web pages.
+Candidates sitting A-levels must take both Mathematics and Further Mathematics.
+Candidates in other exam systems are welcomed, and should study as much advanced Mathematics as their systems allow.

 Applicants to Caius usually have two Mathematics interviews (one a general mathematics interview, and the other on a selection of chapters from a book we would ask you to look at in advance).
 Both interviews last about 30 minutes and involve the discussion of mathematical problems—our aim is to find out how you think about Mathematics.

 Like most Colleges, we ask candidates to take STEP, the special papers for Cambridge entrance.
-A typical offer from Caius might be A*A*A at A-level and 1,1 in STEP papers (the STEP grades are S,1,2,3).
+A typical offer from Caius might be A*A*A at A-level and 1,1 in STEP papers 2 & 3.

 Preparing for STEP